 Students will take part in creating a storyboard for their film that will guide them as they shoot.
 The process of shooting will involve using locations around campus, inviting actors to join scenes, and using the school's film equipment respectfully and responsibly.
 The footage will be fully edited; adding music, titles, and special effects to enhance their creative storytelling.
 The final product will be presented in a screening at the end of each session.

-This course will be a boot camp to learn the basics of photography and then learn way beyond the basics and how to adapt the technical knowledge to real world situations.
+This boot camp course will teach the basics of photography and beyond, including how to adapt the technical knowledge of photography to real world situations.
 Get a glimpse into the world of being a professional photographer.
 This class will be fun with a lot of hands on shooting.

 This course provides basic math review for students entering Pre-Algebra.
 Topics covered in this class include basic operations, decimals, fractions, percentages, rounding, scientific notation, order of operations, multiples, factors, exponents, square roots, absolute value, and positive and negative integers.
 There will also be an introduction to solving linear algebraic equations.